Frequently Asked Questions

 Waive Out

-Undergraduate and graduate students at USC Columbia enrolled in 6 or more credit hours, graduate students with graduate assistantships, students in the School of Medicine enrolled in 1 or more hours, and international students will be required to show proof of health insurance as a condition of enrollment.
+Graduate students at USC Columbia enrolled in 6 or more credit hours or full-time equivalent (such as special enrollment status) in an on-campus or blended delivery program.
+This also includes all professional students in the USC Floyd School of Medicine and the College of Pharmacy who are enrolled in six (6) or more credit hours.
+All graduate students classified as Graduate Assistants (GAs) regardless of credit hours.
+All international students, both undergraduate and graduate, regardless of credit hours enrolled.
+All student athletes, both undergraduate and graduate, (including Cheerleading and the Carolina Dance Team), regardless of credit hours enrolled.
+These students are required to maintain health insurance coverage as a condition of enrollment.
 Students must either enroll in the Student Health Insurance Plan or waive the plan by showing proof of their own health insurance.

 Please review the requirements below prior to submitting your waiver request.

-Domestic Students must be enrolled in a health plan that is compliant with the Affordable Care Act (ACA):
+Domestic Graduate, Student Athletes, and School of Medicine Students who are required to have health coverage must be enrolled in a health plan that is compliant with the Affordable Care Act (ACA):

 1. Provide the Essential Minimum Benefits required by the PPACA with no annual limits.
 A list of the benefits can be found here: https://www.healthcare.gov/glossary/essential-health-benefits/ .